xiaodaigh/TraitWrappers.jl/README.md

 A trait-system where the object is part of the trait type and accessible via the function `object`.

 ## Why?
 The most popular (and only?) trait system in Julia is the Holy Traits.
 Please see [The Emergent Features of JuliaLang: Part II - Traits](https://invenia.github.io/blog/2019/11/06/julialang-features-part-2/) which discusses Holy Traits.
 Most of the examples and blogs on traits systems in Julia are based on using traits on one of the arguments.
 But in many use-cases, multiple arguments should receive the traits treatment.
-Holy Traits still works in those cases, but it can feel unsatisfying and can, sometimes, makes code harder to read.
+Holy Traits still works in those cases, but it can feel unsatisfying.
+Indeed, sometimes it can make code harder to read.
 TraitWrapper.jl was concieved to solve these issues.
 The "why"s of TraitWrappers.jl are explored and illustrated with examples in the sections below.

 ## The `AbstractTraitWrapper` type
 `AbstractTraitWrapper` type only defines one method which is `object(t::AbstractTraitWrapper)` that should return the object with the trait.